aces/Loris/modules/dataquery/help/dataquery.md

 This tab executes your query, displays the query results, and allows you to download data.
 Use the "Data" dropdown to organize the data displayed: _cross-sectional_ by time-point, or _longitudinal_ across all time-points.
 Click **Run Query** to execute the current query on the database, based on the defined fields and filters.

+## Statistical Analysis

+This tab shows basic statistical calculations and scatterplot visualization of data from your query.

+## Load Saved Query

+This tab lists all previously saved queries.
+Hover over the tab to reveal the list, and select your desired query.

-## Manage Saved Queries tab
+## Manage Saved Queries

 This tab organizes new or previously saved queries.
 If you want to save your current query, click **Save Current Query**, then enter your new query name.
 Specify that it should be saved publicly if you want it to be visible to other users.
 Click **Save Changes**.
-Saved queries will show up in the **Load Saved Queries** feature.
+Saved queries will show up in the **Load Saved Query** tab.